PistachioPony/gamesparks-docs/MARKDOWN/Documentation/Manage/Working with Dynamic Forms.md

 This tutorial is a step-by-step guide to creating Dynamic Forms.
 For this Tutorial, we will create Dynamic Forms for the management of Players in our game.
 Before starting this tutorial, it's vital to understand the [Dynamic Forms API](/API Documentation/Dynamic Forms API.md).

+Lastly, we give an example of how you can build pop-up behavior into a snippet for use on your Dynamic Forms.

 ## Basics of Dynamic Forms

 This section will cover the creation of a basic Screen and Snippet, and how to link them together.